jzumsteg/zumstegs-blog/_posts/2022-01-10-christmas-in-st.-louis.md

-We walked through a Farmers' Market in Kirkwood which was selling trees and saw this one.
+We walked through a Farmers' Market in Kirkwood which was selling Christmas trees and saw this one.
 Yikes!

 <figure class = "landscape">
 	<img src="{{"/assets/images/2022/01/image-2.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />